ramgaji/TFG-LIDAR-NUBES-AEROSOLES/README.md

 # TFG: LIDAR-Based Cloud & Aerosol Detection

 This repository contains my Bachelor's thesis adaptation of the **AI-Profiles** project by Augustin Mortier (https://github.com/AugustinMortier/ai-profiles/).
-It provides Python scripts for processing LIDAR data to detect clouds and aerosols.
+It provides Python scripts to process LIDAR data from the E-PROFILE network (https://e-profile.eu) for automated cloud and aerosol detection.

 ---